rancher/docs/content/rancher/v2.x/en/tools/pipelines/configurations/_index.md

     {{% /accordion %}}
     {{% accordion id="run-script" label="Run Script" %}}

 The **Run Script** step executes arbitrary commands in the workspace inside a specified container.
 You can use it to build, test and do more, given whatever utilities the base image provides.
 For your convenience you can use variables to refer to metadata of a pipeline execution.
-Please go to [reference page](/rancher/v2.x/en/tools/pipelines/reference/#variable-substitution) for the list of available variables.
+Please go to the [Pipeline Variable Reference]({{< baseurl >}}/rancher/v2.x/en/tools/pipelines/reference/#variable-substitution) for the list of available variables.

 {{% tabs %}}